kubernetes-sigs/cluster-api/docs/book/src/reference/providers.md

 ## Provider Implementations

 The code in this repository is independent of any specific deployment environment.
-Provider specific code is being developed in separate repositories](some of which are also sponsored by SIG Cluster Lifecycle.
-Providers marked in bold are known to support v1alpha2 API types.
+Provider specific code is being developed in separate repositories, some of which are also sponsored by SIG Cluster Lifecycle.
+Providers marked in bold are known to support v1alpha3 API types.

 ## Bootstrap
 - [**Kubeadm**](https://github.com/kubernetes-sigs/cluster-api-bootstrap-provider-kubeadm)